 Public Transportation

-The least expensive way to get to your hotel is unsurprisingly, by public bus.
-The City and County of Honolulu has an outstanding transit system simply known as the TheBus.
+Unsurprisingly, the least expensive way to your hotel is by public bus.
+The City and County of Honolulu has an outstanding transit system simply known as TheBus.
 Of the three bus routes that serve the airport, routes 19 and 20 go to Waikiki.
-The third route, 31 terminates at Kalihi Transit Center, where a connection can be made to Waikiki.
-Buses run every 30 minutes from the airport and a one-way regular fare is $2.75.
+The third route, 31, terminates at Kalihi Transit Center, where a connection can be made to Waikiki.
+Buses run every 30 minutes from the airport, and a one-way regular fare is $2.75.

 Bus Fare Information

 Cash and HOLO cards can be used as bus fare.
-HOLO cards stores money and can be delivered via mail or at selected locations.
-Fare for youths is $1.25 while fare for older adults or people with a disability card is $1.
+HOLO cards store money and can be delivered via mail or at selected locations.
+The fare for youths is $1.25, while the fare for older adults or people with a disability card is $1.
 Monthly passes and day passes are also available.

 Popular Bus Routes

-TheBus has 110 routes, with service throughout the island of Oahu.
-Several bus routes serve Waikiki beach, including routes 2, 8, 13, 14, 19 and 20.
+TheBus has 110 routes, serving the island of Oahu.
+Several bus routes serve Waikiki Beach, including routes 2, 8, 13, 14, 19, and 20.
 To reach Diamond Head, take routes 2 or 23.
-The latter also serves Sea Life Park while 22 serves Sea Park and Hanauma Bay.
-Buses also reach North Shore, although connections are required.
+The latter also serves Sea Life Park, while 22 serves Sea Park and Hanauma Bay.
+Buses also reach the North Shore, although connections are required.

 Transportation Apps

-Several transportation apps are available to help you get to your destination on public transportation.
+Several transportation apps are available to help you reach your destination on public transportation.
 Two of the best are Rome2Rio and Moovit.

 Related: Discover A National Park By Boat